amourysio/amourysio/README.md

 #### Student in IT Academy as a Full Stack Developer
 ![Student in IT Academy as a Full Stack Developer](https://github.com/amourysio/amourysio/blob/main/11.jpg)

-I am from Bulgaria 🇧🇬, and I am a Student In IT Academy as a Full Stack Developer.
-I am a Motivated and hard-working Student working towards a B.S. in profile Software Development.
-Seeking to use my superior knowledge of programming in C++, C#, Java and my advanced Technology Skills to serve your company in an intern position.
-Dedicated, motivated, and committed to becoming a dependable and valuable team member.
+Bulgarian Motivated and hard-working academy student working towards a B.S.(Bachelor of Science) in profile Software Development.
+Seeking to use my superior knowledge of programming in C++, C#, Python, Java and my advanced Technology Skills to serve your company in an intern or junior position.
+Dedicated, motivated, and committed to becoming a dependable and, valuable team member.

 ## Program Languages